The Collaborative Classroom: Building Analytical Thinkers in Elementary Reading

 Participants will leave the workshop equipped with practical strategies and tools for fostering analytical thinking in their classrooms, enriched by collaborative learning and hands-on experiences.

 This workshop focuses on equipping elementary educators with strategies to foster critical thinking and analytical skills in reading instruction.
 Participants explore the connection between collaboration and critical thinking, and how purposeful questioning, active participation, and metacognitive practices can deepen student engagement with texts.
-The session emphasizes the use of higher-order thinking questions, essential questions, and thinking routines such as “See, Think, Wonder” and “Circle of Viewpoints” to promote deeper comprehension.
+The session emphasizes the use of higher-order thinking questions, essential questions, and thinking routines to promote deeper comprehension.
 Through examples, activities, and reflection, teachers learn how to structure classroom interactions so that all students actively engage, think critically, and support their reasoning with evidence.

 Core Needs Addressed